 - Examples include translocations, duplications and deletions of part of a chromosome

 The increased rate of chromosomal abnormalities in women of advanced reproductive age has been well documented in research studies.
-The graph below shows the rate of chromosomally abnormal IVF eggs by female age.
-These numbers are approximate and compiled from several studies.

 We do not know exactly why there is an increase in chromosomal abnormalities in the eggs of women as they age.
 However, research studies have clarified some of the issues involved.